Engagement Rate Calculator

 >2%

-Benchmarks are based on 2025–2026 industry data for accounts with 1K–100K followers.
+These ranges are illustrative planning benchmarks for accounts with roughly 1K–100K followers.
 Larger accounts typically see lower engagement rates due to diminishing algorithmic reach.
+Compare your results against your own analytics dashboard for the most accurate performance context.

 Types of Engagement Metrics